 - Strange or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 - Warm air or poor circulation.
-Electrical failure stops cooling systems from working, while an obstruction in your ductwork hampers airflow.
+Electrical failure keeps cooling systems from working, while an obstruction in your ductwork hampers airflow.
 This can also be a result of a dirty air filter.

 - Higher utility bills.
-Faulty components or clogs force your air conditioner to work harder.
+Inefficient components or clogs force your air conditioner to work more intensely.
 Watch your monthly bills for sudden increases.

-If your repair bill is more than $1,500, it might be a smarter option to arrange for air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills over its life span.
+If your repair bill goes over $1,500, it may be a wiser option to arrange for air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.

-Your Alpine Summit Heating & Cooling technician will help you settle on the right choice.
-Since 1998, we’ve been known for our honest, high-quality air conditioning repair in Athol and commitment to professional customer service.
-Schedule your appointment by calling us at 208-561-1226 today!
+Your Alpine Summit Heating & Cooling technician will help you figure out the right choice.
+Since 1998, we’ve been famous for our honest, high-quality air conditioning repair in Athol and devotion to exemplary customer service.
+Arrange your appointment by calling us at 208-561-1226 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.